videojs/generator-videojs-plugin/README.md

 Update a subset of files with: `yo videojs-plugin --limit-to=pkg,dotfiles` Update _all_ "meta" files with: `yo videojs-plugin --limit-to-meta`

-#### Brightcove Defaults - DEPRECATED

-> **Note**: This option is deprecated and will be removed from v4.0.0.

-Set certain values automatically for Brightcove-authored plugins.
-Has the following effects:

-- Sets the author to `"Brightcove, Inc."`
-- Limits open-source license options to `Apache-2.0` only.

-Turn on these Brightcove defaults with: `yo videojs-plugin --bcov`

 ## Updating an Existing Project